GeneralProducts/day-of-code/_posts/2018-10-12-using-command-tags.md

   {% endraw %}
 {% endhighlight %}

 This code turns into the following HTML for the book called "Lint".
 The first line creates a link in a manner specific to the [code library we're using to generate multiple pages](https://github.com/avillafiorita/jekyll-datapage_gen).
+The second line uses two method calls to create the `img` HTML tag for the book's cover.

 {% highlight html %}
   <a href="/books/lint/">